 The Lapeer County Community Foundation is dedicated to attracting and managing permanently endowed funds serving a wide range of charitable purposes in order to strengthen the quality of life in Lapeer County.
 As part of the Foundation’s focus on education, we maintain a growing scholarship program.

 - Applications are available at area schools and on our website.
-Our applications are fillable forms and will be ready for you to apply on February 1, 2018.
-Please be sure you are using the 2018 applications.
+Our applications are fillable forms and will be ready for you to apply after January 11, 2019.
+Please be sure you are using the 2019 applications.
 Once you click on the application button for each scholarship, it will automatically download to your computer.
 Once it is downloaded on your computer, you will be able to type in your information.

 - An application will not be considered unless all questions are completed and all required information is furnished.